OmerDahan1/Maze_Image_Decomposer/README.md

 - [Complex Maze Challenge](complex-Maze-Challenge)

 ## Overview
-Maze Image Decomposer is a Java application designed to analyze and process images, decomposing them into connected components.
+Maze Solver is a Java application designed to analyze and process images, decomposing them into connected components.
 It uses the Union-Find data structure to identify and connect components, allowing it to determine the connectivity between specified start and end points in a maze-like image.

 ## Features
 - Decompose an image into its connected components.